 Roselle may be used raw, dried or juiced.
 The fruit's tart flavor requires a sweetener of some kind, and it is successfully used like a cranberry in recipes for jam, jelly, chutney and even wine.

 The fruit of the Barrel cactus is best prepared in sweet applications, since its natural tartness lends itself well to a hint of sugar.
 Cook the fruit down with agave syrup to make a jam, jelly or a sweet and sour chutney.

 Inventory, lb : 0

-The toon leaf is a good source of antioxidants.
-They contain Beta-carotene, vitamin E, riboflavin, folic acid: low; ascorbic acid, calcium, iron and protein.
+Toon leaves are a good source of antioxidants.
+They also contain beta-carotene, vitamin E, riboflavin, folic acid, calcium, iron and protein.

 One of the most common culinary applications for Toon leaves is to stir-fry them with eggs, but they are also often used to make dumplings.
 Chopped Toon leaves can be cooked and combined with sesame oil, salt and sugar to form a paste, which can be stored in the refrigerator for two months.
 The paste can be used as a condiment, or as a flavoring for noodle and tofu dishes.
 Because Toon leaves are a spring vegetable, they are often pickled, dried or frozen in order to store them for later use.

 Young Toon leaves are highly prized as a vegetable in China.
 To the Chinese, the appearance of Toon leaf buds means that winter has loosened its grip and spring has officially begun.
 The Mandarin name for Toon leaves is Xiangchun, which means "fragrance of spring".
 The Toon leaf, bark, fruit and roots are all used in Traditional Chinese Medicine.
 Toon leaves, in particular, are said to help lower blood sugar, defend the body against oxygen loss, and prevent women's fertility problems.